Automated Fact-Checking for Assisting Human Fact-Checkers: What Technology Currently Offers

+The \emph{CLEF-2013 INEX lab}~\cite{Bellot:13} included a shared task that asked to retrieve evidence snippets from a pool of 50k books to \textit{confirm} or to \textit{refute} a claim.
+They found that entity matching was one of the most important features.

+The \emph{CLEF CheckThat! lab} also featured tasks on claim evidence retrieval, at the document and also at the passage level, which was offered in Arabic~\cite{CheckThat:ECIR2019,ECIR2020:CLEF}.

+The \emph{Fact Extraction and Verification shared task}~(\emph{FEVER}) focused on extracting an evidence sentence related to a claim from Wikipedia articles and determining whether it \emph{supports}, \emph{refutes}, or \emph{provides no enough information} about the claim \cite{thorne-etal-2018-fact}.
+As in \emph{INEX}, named entities were among the key pieces of information, and they were often used to compose the queries to retrieve the most relevant articles~\cite{malon-2018-team,hanselowski-etal-2018-ukp}.
+A typical system to solve the task starts with document retrieval, e.g.,~using BM25, followed by sentence retrieval based on the similarity between the input claim and each sentence in the top-n retrieved documents, which can be measured using TF.IDF, Word Mover's Distance, or BERT.
+Finally, it would use natural language inference to decide on the verdict.
+More recent work has used specialized neural semantic matching networks for each of these steps~\cite{nie2019combining}.

-In some cases, evidence retrieval goes beyond text, e.g., when checking an image or a video, reverse image search allows fact-checkers to find other contexts where the multimedia content was used before.
-This allows to detect out-of-context content, e.g., an image or a video from one event portrayed as being from a different event, as well as potentially manipulated image/video.
-Popular tools include TinEye,\footnote{\url{http://tineye.com/}} Google Image Search, and Yandex Image Search.
-Relevant research tools are being developed in two EU projects: WeVerify\footnote{\url{http://weverify.eu/tools/}} and InVID.\footnote{\url{http://www.invid-project.eu}}
+Evidence retrieval might need to go beyond text, e.g.,~when verifying a claim about an image or a video.
+In such cases, reverse image search can help find other contexts where the multimedia content was used \cite{EMNLP2019:fauxtography}.
+This allows to check whether these contexts agree with the claim, and to detect out-of-context content, e.g.,~an image or a video from one event portrayed as being from a different event, as well as potentially manipulated images/videos.
+Popular tools for this include \emph{TinEye},\footnote{\url{http://tineye.com/}} \emph{Google Image Search}, and \emph{Yandex Image Search}.
+Relevant research tools are also being developed in two EU projects: \emph{WeVerify}\footnote{\url{http://weverify.eu/tools/}} and \emph{InVID}.\footnote{\url{http://www.invid-project.eu}}

-Presenting professional fact-checkers with a range of relevant evidence as they assess a claim can help save them time searching for evidence themselves, and also present evidence that they might otherwise have missed.
-Ideally, automated evidence retrieval can therefore help produce \emph{better} fact-checks \emph{faster}.